puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 Installing Agents
 -----

-If you are using any supported OS that is capable of using remote package repos, the easiest way to install the PE agent is with standard *nix package management tools.
+If you are using a supported OS that is capable of using remote package repos, the easiest way to install the PE agent is with standard *nix package management tools.
 To install the agent on other OS's (Solaris, AIX, RHEL 4, Windows) you'll need to use the installer script just as you did above.

 ### Installing Agents with Your Package Management Tools